Trump readies a debate onslaught — and Biden allies worry

 Biden will try to speak directly to the voters, the person with knowledge of his team’s thinking said, and will correct Trump when merited.
 But Biden’s advisers believe strongly that he should not get bogged down in fact-checking the president, leaving that mostly to moderator Chris Wallace.

 Biden and his aides are expected to hunker down in preparation for the debate in coming days, according to a person with knowledge of the plans.
+Former White House counsel Bob Bauer is standing in for Trump, according to a person with knowledge of the situation.
+Bauer did not immediately respond to a request for comment.

 For all their emphasis on telling their own story, there is no doubt Trump is squarely on the minds of Biden’s aides and allies.
 Philippe Reines, who portrayed Trump in Hillary Clinton’s mock debates four years ago, said he recently gave Ron Klain, who is playing a leading role in Biden’s preparation, his “Trump uniform” — the baggy blue suit, cuff links and lift dress shoes he wore to get in character.